 Tetralogy of Fallot

-Tetralogy of Fallot is a congenital heart defect that is associated with four specific defects inside the heart.
-These defects include:
+Tetralogy of Fallot is a congenital heart condition that is associated with four specific defects inside the heart.

 - Ventricular septal defect – a hole in the heart between two lower chambers

-- Pulmonary stenosis – the pulmonary valve is tight and does not open properly which limits the amount of blood able to go to the lungs
+- Pulmonary stenosis – a tight pulmonary valve that does not open properly, which limits the amount of blood that gets to the lungs

-- Overriding aorta – which means the aortic is located directly over the ventricular septal defect
+- Overriding aorta – the aortic valve located directly over the ventricular septal defect

-There are several ways a tetralogy of fallot may present itself.
-A common symptom is when the baby's lips and tongue turn blue or purple due to low oxygen levels.
+A common symptom of tetralogy of Fallot is when the baby's lips and tongue turn blue or purple due to low oxygen levels.

 - Shortness of breath

 Our Patient Guidebooks provide additional information about the conditions we treat.
 They are not diagnoses and should never be used instead of medical advice.

 The majority of cases of tetralogy of Fallot have no known cause.